luau-lang/luau/docs/_pages/typecheck.md

 ## Tagged unions

-Tagged unions are just unions types!
+Tagged unions are just union types!
 In particular, they're union types of tables where they have at least _some_ common properties but the structure of the tables are different enough.
 Here's one example:

 ```lua
 type Result<T, E> = { type: "ok", value: T } | { type: "err", error: E }